ETS-Android1/AndApp/README.md

-# Android application: NameOfTheApplication (didn't find one at the moment)
+# Android application: Turn of Songs
 ## Description:
 What I want to do for the android project is an application that could make playlist out of a sentence.
 The sentence will be written by the user in a place dedicated to it.
 Then it will search in an API of music a list of musics that correspond to the sentence.